garywei944/FMol/README.md

 # FMol
-A simplified drug discovery pipeline -- generating SMILE molecular with AlphaSMILES, predicting protein structure with AlphaFold, and checking the druggability with fPocket.
+A simplified drug discovery pipeline -- generating SMILE molecular with AlphaSMILES, predicting protein structure with AlphaFold, and checking the druggability with fPocket/Amber.
 ![FMol](doc/images/FMol.png)